apache/jena-site/content/documentation/rdf/datasets.md

 ### Non-transactional use.

-If used outside of a transaction, the implementation proiveds auto-commit functionality.
+If used outside of a transaction, the implementation provides "auto-commit" functionality.
 Each triple or added or deleted is done inside an implicit transaction.
-This can lead to measurable slow down.
+This have a measurable peformance impact.
 It is better to do related operations inside a single transaction explicitly in the application code.

 ### Assembler Use

-The assembler provies for the creation of a dataset and also loading it with data read from URLs (files or from any other URL).
+The assembler provides for the creation of a dataset and also loading it with data read from URLs (files or from any other URL).

 -    Type: `ja:MemoryDataset`
 -    Properties:
      - `ja:data` <i>`urlForData`</i>
      - `ja:namedGraph`, for loading a specific graph of the dataset.
         This uses `ja:graphName` to specific the name and `ja:data` to load data.

 The examples use the following prefixes: